kMatejak/cc-showtime/README.md

-# cc-showtime
+# Codecooler's Showtime
-The automation tool for mentors from Codecool.
-Tracking and archiving student activities during Friday DemoDays. #Django #Python #PostgreSQL #REST #API
+The automation tool to track the attendance of Codecool students during Friday presentations (DemoDay).
+Each student at the end of the year is required to present at least once.